The Doobie Brothers: The 2010s

 Since the early 2000s, they have headlined and performed at many benefit concerts including former manager Cohn's B.R.
 Cohn Winery in Glen Ellen where they had also shared the stage with McDonald in 2006 and 2012.
 Cohn sold his winery in 2015 to set his primary focus on managing the band and the B.R Cohn Charity Fall Music Festival was relocated to the Sonoma Valley Field of Dreams.
 The festival was renamed the Sonoma Music Festival.
-The Doobie Brothers and McDonald, Chicago and Ringo Starr headlined the three-day event.
+The Doobie Brothers with McDonald, Chicago and Ringo Starr headlined the three-day event.

 The 2020s

 On January 15, 2020, it was announced that the Doobie Brothers were one of the six groups that would be inducted into the 2020 Rock and Roll Hall of Fame.
 The induction included living members Tom Johnston, Patrick Simmons, Michael McDonald, John McFee, Tiran Porter, John Hartman and Jeff Baxter, while drummer & vocalist Keith Knudsen and drummer Michael Hossack would be inducted posthumously.
 The induction ceremony was originally scheduled to take place on May 2, 2020, in Cleveland, but was postponed to November 7 due to the COVID-19 pandemic.
 The November 7 induction ceremony was held virtually on HBO Max, with Johnston, McDonald, and Simmons pre-recording their induction speeches on behalf of the other band members who were inducted alongside them.

 In February 2020, the Doobie Brothers had a scheduled residency at the Venetian in Las Vegas.
 The band was only three shows into their eight-day residency when they were forced to cancel the remaining five dates after it was mentioned that there was an illness in the band.
 It was later discovered that Johnston had an early version of COVID-19, the virus that would end up becoming designated as a pandemic just one month later.

 On May 26, 2020, the Doobie Brothers officially announced that they had rescheduled their 50th Anniversary tour to 2021 as a result of the COVID-19 pandemic and confirmed that the line up of this tour would include McDonald for the first time in 25 years.

 During their time in isolation throughout 2020, the Doobie Brothers released at-home performances of "Black Water", "Listen to the Music", and "Takin' it to the Streets".
 These performances can be found on their social media accounts, such as YouTube and Facebook.
 In addition, they collaborated with Dave Mason for a cover of Traffic's "Feelin' Alright" and Peter Frampton for a cover of Eric Clapton's "Let it Rain".

 On August 6, 2021, the Doobie Brothers released the EP of four songs that would eventually be featured on their fifteenth studio album.
 These songs included Johnston's "Don't Ya Mess with Me" and "Oh Mexico" along with Simmons's "Better Days" and "Cannonball".